martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 Note:

-: Should SHA-256 prove to be inadequate at some point in the future (see
-  {{?AGILITY=RFC7696}}), a new TLS extension can be defined that uses a different hash function.
+: For both types of identity assertion, if SHA-256 should prove to be inadequate at some point in the future (see {{?AGILITY=RFC7696}}), a new TLS extension can be defined that uses a different hash function.

 Identity bindings in either form might be provided by only one peer.
 An endpoint that does not produce an identity binding MUST generate an empty